Tultitlán de Mariano Escobedo

 The area is subtropical due to its altitude with rainy and dry seasons.
-It divides into two geographic zones: the plains and the mountain range of La Sierra de Guadalupe, which extendes into various other municipalities and was declared an ecological park.
+It is divided into two geographic zones: the plains and the mountain range of La Sierra de Guadalupe, which extends into various other municipalities and was declared an ecological park.

-The area is a source of building materials such as stone, and agricultural activities such as the grown of corn, alfalfa and fruit trees is still practiced.
+The area is a source of building materials such as stone, and agricultural activities such as the growing of corn, alfalfa, and fruit trees are still practiced.

 However, the urbanization of the area is diminishing the land dedicated to these activities.
 Industry is now the major employer with entities devoted to chemicals, cardboard boxes, plastics, and various types of metal production.

 One of the most famous attractions in Tultitlan is the San Antonio Local Festival.

 Each year, it falls on June 14 when all the people from the neighboring areas of Tultitlan center around the town’s parish church to worship San Antonio de Padua, the saint who gives name to the town.